Generalized Anxiety Disorder

 Separation Anxiety Disorder

-The child may also show excessive worry about potential harm toward oneself (e.g., getting sick at school) or one’s primary caregivers (e.g., being in a car accident).
-Children with this disorder may also avoid activities that could result in separation from parents.
-Other symptoms include refusing to go to school, camp, or a sleepover, and demanding that someone stay with them at bedtime.
+Separation anxiety disorder refers to children who are extremely unwilling to separate from major attachment figures or their home.
+The threat of having to separate from a caregiver often results in anxiety as well, such as when parents plan to go out for the evening and leave the child with a sitter.
+The child may also worry excessively about potential harm toward oneself (e.g., getting sick at school) or one’s primary caregivers (e.g., being in a car accident).
+Children with this disorder may also avoid activities that could result in separation from their parents.
+Other symptoms include refusing to go to school, camp, or a sleepover and demanding that someone stay with them at bedtime.
 Children with separation anxiety commonly worry about bad things happening to their parents or caregivers or may have a vague sense of something terrible occurring while they are apart.

 Specific Phobias